 which is a consequence of the Grand Riemann hypothesis for the triple product $L$-functions $L(s,f\times g\times \phi)$ and the Rankin--Selberg $L$-functions $L(s,f\times g)$.
 Here $\phi$ is a Hecke--Maass cusp form for $\SL(2,\mathbb{Z})$.
 We also expect the exponent $1/2$ is the best possible up to $\varepsilon$.

-\begin{remark} To support the expectation of power saving, one may estimate certain quantum variance by considering moments of central values of $L$-functions.
+\begin{remark} To support the expectation of power saving with respect to the trivial bound $O(1)$, one may estimate a certain quantum variance by considering moments of central values of $L$-functions.
 Let $f\in H_k$.
-Let $\psi\in \mathcal{C}_c^\infty(\mathbb X)$ satisfying \eqref{eqn:psi_cond} with $M=1$.
+Let $\psi\in \mathcal{C}_c^\infty(\mathbb X)$ satisfy \eqref{eqn:psi_cond} with $M=1$.
 Then one can at least prove